nlesc-nano/ceiba/paper/paper.md

 ## Creation of the database

-For this example we will consider a simple case where a database containing XXX must be computed by different collaborators.
+For this example, we will consider a simple case where a database contains a set of molecules represented as smiles [@Weininger1998] for which we want to compute some properties.
 Before using *Ceiba* the administrator of the database, Adam, must create the database.
 While in a real aplication this database will most likely be stored on a cloud service, we will for the sake if illustration create a local dabase in a docker container.
 Once the database create Adam must specify the jobs that his collaborators will run to compute the different data points.

+To
 *Example of how to do that*

 ## Requesting job and uploading the results